About the Material

 Adamant- This material is really stiff and stays decently rigid even in thinner gauges.
 It gets completely stiff somewhere around 1.2 mm, but this changes with pick size.
 Generally, the stiffer a pick is, the less effort you put into playing and the purer tone you get

-Au naturel- This material doesn’t sound like any plastic you’re used to.
+Au naturel- This material doesn’t act like any plastic you’re used to.
 It’s hard to describe but it just sounds…natural.
 No plastic-y sounding clicks or frequencies coming from this stuff.
 You know what I mean

 “This stuff sounds perfect!
 There have to be downsides, right?”
 I’m so glad you asked!

 The patience game- This material is exceptionally hard to work with because it likes to chip when it’s being machined, cut, or sanded.
-I have to be very patient and it can be time consuming.
-But once it’s finished, it’s rock solid.
+I have to be very patient and it can be time consuming but once it’s finished, it’s rock solid.
 Definitely worth it

 Hide and seek- Unfortunately, it’s not always available